-In addition to leaves, you can also experiment with adding small flowers or berries to your branches to give the wreath even more character.
+In addition to laurel leaves, you can also experiment with adding small flowers or berries to your branches or the bottom of the circle to give the wreath decoration for even more character.

 Symmetry or Asymmetry

-Keep in mind the leave structure on the branch.
+Keep in mind the small leaves structure on the branch.
 Are the leaves symmetrical on the branch, or do they offset each other as the branch grows out?
-Whatever you decide, try to keep that pattern throughout for extra wreath wow factor!
+Whatever you decide, try to keep that pattern around the sides of the circle for extra wreath wow factor!

 Put It Together

 Once you have decided all the different elements of your wreath, it’s easy to put them together!
-Just build the stem with all the branches you want before adding the leaves, flowers, berries, or whatever else you want.
-It’s simply a matter of repeating the same few elements over and over again to create a beautiful and intricate-looking wreath or laurel!
+The last step is to build the stem with all the branches you want before you draw leaves, flowers, berries, bows, or whatever else you want.
+It’s simply a matter of repeating the same few elements over and over again to create a beautiful and intricate-looking Christmas wreath or laurel!

 Complex Builds with Simple Components

 Once you begin to notice and keep track of all the little elements of illustrated florals, you’ll be able to make any cool design you want.
-Add color, texture, overlapping branches, or whatever else you want to continue to make your wreaths more complex — or keep it simple, if that’s what you prefer!
+Add color, texture, overlapping branches, or whatever else you want for a fun way to continue to make your wreaths more complex and add dimension — or keep it simple, if that’s what you prefer!

 Looking for more resources?